graemechristie/NinjaSettings/README.md

 }
 ```

-By default, `NinjaSettings` wraps the `AppSettings` section of the ASP.NET web.config, but can easily be used to wrap any key-value store (resx files for e.g.) by implementing the following super simple Interface.
+By default, `NinjaSettings` wraps the `<AppSettings>` section of the ASP.NET web.config file, but can easily be used to wrap any key-value store (resource (resx) files, cache entries, string dictionaries, look-up tables in databases) by implementing the following super simple Interface.

 ```
 public interface ISettingsRepository